If you need to install from source, please see source (download-and-compile) installation instructions.

 There are many different libraries and tools in ROS.
 We provided four default configurations to get you started.
 You can also install ROS stacks individually.

-• Desktop-Full Install: (Recommended): ROS, rx, rviz, robot-generic libraries, 2D/3D simulators, navigation and 2D/3D perception
+- Desktop-Full Install: (Recommended): ROS, rx, rviz, robot-generic libraries, 2D/3D simulators, navigation and 2D/3D perception- sudo apt-get install ros-diamondback-desktop-full or click here

 ROS-Base: (Bare Bones) ROS package, build, and communication libraries.
-No GUI tools.
+No GUI tools.- sudo apt-get install ros-diamondback-ros-base or click here

 Environment setup